symfony/symfony-docs/bundles/remove.rst

 ----------------------------------------

 Now you have removed every reference to the bundle in your application, you should remove the bundle from the filesystem.
-The bundle will be located in within src/ for example the ``src/Acme/DemoBundle`` directory.
+The bundle will be located in `src/` for example the ``src/Acme/DemoBundle`` directory.
 You should remove this directory, and any parent directories that are now empty (e.g. ``src/Acme/``).

 .. tip::